soumik12345/tf2_gans/README.md

 You can find the pre-trained checkpoints [here](https://github.com/soumik12345/tf2_gans/releases/tag/v0.2) and the [training logs on Weights and Biases](https://wandb.ai/tf2_gans/GauGAN/runs/1vvw7cpw).
-You are also welcome to checkout [this inference notebook](https://github.com/soumik12345/tf2_gans/blob/gaugan/notebooks/gaugan_facades_inference.ipynb) (runnable on Colab) to play with this model.
+You are also welcome to checkout [this inference notebook](https://github.com/soumik12345/tf2_gans/blob/gaugan/notebooks/gaugan_facades_inference.ipynb) (runnable on Colab) to play with the model.